 - Political Signs: Political signs may not be mounted, posted, or affixed anywhere on University property in order to ensure state laws pertaining to electioneering and ethics are upheld at all times.

-- Public Appearances by Candidates for Statewide Office: Statewide, elected officials may participate in public activities, such as half-time presentations at athletic events, by request to and upon approval of the President of the University and as coordinated through the Athletic Director or his designee.
+- Public Appearances by Candidates for Statewide Office: Statewide, elected officials may participate in public activities, such as half-time presentations at athletic events, by request to and upon approval of the President of the University and as coordinated through the Athletic Director or a designee.
 The University respectfully asks that such requests be made only in non-election years.

 The University recognizes the right of individuals and groups to conduct peaceful demonstrations.
 To assure demonstrations do not disrupt normal campus processes and operations, the following regulations regarding time, place, and manner will apply to individuals and groups not affiliated with the University: